The OHI Safety Bubble

 Covid-19 testing: We recently brought the entire Covid-19 surveillance testing process in-house.
 We perform daily testing at OHI (Sunday through Saturday).
 All program participants, missionaries, and staff are required to participate in group/cohort testing, using a rapid, non-invasive, pain-free sampling method that detects coronavirus.

-Face Masks: Within the indoor common areas, masks are welcomed but they are not required.
-The exception is if someone in the community tests positive, then you will be required to wear a certified N95 face mask or equivalent (KN95, KF95, KF94) at the discretion of OHI.
+: Within the indoor common areas, certified N95 face masks or equivalent (KN95, KF95, KF94) are required.
+The exception is if our entire on-campus community tests negative on Sunday, Monday, and Tuesday mornings, then masks will be optional Tuesday afternoon through Saturday.
+If someone in the community tests positive during the week, then you will be required to wear a certified N95 face mask or equivalent (KN95, KF95, KF94) at the discretion of OHI.